-The quino checkerspot butterfly occupies a small geographic range in select areas of southern California and northern Mexico.
+The Quino checkerspot butterfly occupies a small geographic range in select areas of southern California and northern Mexico.
 It is found in San Diego, Los Angeles, Riverside, San Bernardino, Orange, and Imperial Counties.
-The quino checkerspot butterfly has a unique life habit, being that caterpillar go through diapause and can last through several seasons.
-A good rain year in 2017 might not necessarily mean a good flight season; it may not be until 2018 or 2019 that the caterpillars from 2017 emerge as butterflies.
+The quino checkerspot butterfly has a unique life habit, being that caterpillars go through diapause and can last through several seasons.
+A good rain year in 2018 might not necessarily mean a good flight season; it may not be until 2019 or 2020 that the caterpillars from 2018 emerge as butterflies.
 Read more about the quino checkerspot butterfly life cycle here.

 Quino tend to reside in open margins of scrub habitat where dominant plant species may include California sagebrush (Artemisia californica), chamise (Adenostoma fasciculatum), and non-native/native grasslands where the thatch is not too thick.
-They prefer mafic solics with cryptogrammic crust, but they can be found elsewhere too.
+They prefer mafic soils with cryptogamic crust, but they can be found elsewhere too.
 There must be larval host plant and suitable nectar sources nearby in order support this species.

 Field observations indicate that quino checkerspot butterflies larvae on only a few plants, including Plantago erecta, P. patagonica, Antirrhinum coulterianum, Cordylanthus rigidus and/or Castilleja exserta.
-On the wing, quino checkerspot butterfles nectar on a variety of spring wildflowers, including Lasthenia californica, Linanthus dianthoflorus, Cryptantha sp., Plagiobothrys sp. (popcorn flowers), Eriophyllum sp. (yarrows), Phacelia sp., Amsickia menziesii (fiddleneck), and other co-occuring species that bloom during the Quino flight season.
+On the wing, quino checkerspot butterflies nectar on a variety of spring wildflowers, including Lasthenia californica, Linanthus dianthoflorus, Cryptantha sp., Plagiobothrys sp. (popcorn flowers), Eriophyllum sp. (yarrows), Phacelia sp., Amsickia menziesii (fiddleneck), and other co-occuring species that bloom during the Quino flight season.